shoaibkhanz/agentic-ai-engineering-course/lessons/03_context_engineering/article.md

 ```
 Figure 3: The high-level workflow of how context is assembled and used in an AI system.

 These components group into two main categories.
-We will explain them intuitively for now, as we have not formally introduced these concepts yet.
+We will explain them intuitively for now, as we have future dedicated lessons for all of them:

 ### Short-term working memory
 Short-term working memory is the state of the agent for the current task or conversation.
 It is volatile and changes with each interaction, helping the agent maintain a coherent dialogue and make immediate decisions.
-It includes:
+It can include some or all of these components:
 *   **User input:** The most recent query or command from the user.
 *   **Message history:** The log of the current conversation, allowing the LLM to understand the flow and previous turns.
 *   **Agent's internal thoughts:** The reasoning steps the agent takes to decide on its next action.
-*   **Action calls and outputs:** The results from any actions the agent has performed, providing real-time feedback from external systems.
+*   **Action calls and outputs:** The results from any actions the agent has performed, providing information from external systems.

 ### Long-term memory
 Long-term memory is more persistent and stores information across sessions, allowing the AI system to remember things beyond a single conversation.
-We divide it into three types, drawing parallels from human memory [[16]](https://arxiv.org/html/2504.15965v1):
+We divide it into three types, drawing parallels from human memory [[16]](https://arxiv.org/html/2504.15965v1).
+As before an AI system, can include some or all of them:
-*   **Procedural memory:** This is knowledge encoded directly in the system's design.
-It includes the system prompt, which sets the agent's overall behavior; the definitions of available actions, which tell the agent what it can do; and schemas for structured outputs, which guide the format of its responses.
+*   **Procedural memory:** This is knowledge encoded directly in the code.
+It includes the system prompt, which sets the agent's overall behavior.
+Also, it includes the definitions of available actions, which tell the agent what it can do and schemas for structured outputs, which guide the format of its responses.
 Think of this as the agent's built-in skills.
 *   **Episodic memory:** This is memory of specific past experiences, like user preferences or previous interactions.
-It helps the agent personalize its responses by recalling individual user histories.
+It's used to help the agent personalize its responses based on individual users.
 We typically store this in vector or graph databases for efficient retrieval.
 *   **Semantic memory:** This is the agent’s general knowledge base.
-It can be internal, like company documents stored in a vector database, or external, accessed via the internet through API calls or web scraping.
+It can be internal, like company documents stored in a data lake, or external, accessed via the internet through API calls or web scraping.
 This memory provides the factual information the agent needs to answer questions.

 ![A diagram showing that Context Engineering encompasses RAG, Prompt Engineering, State/History, Memory, and Structured Outputs.](https://github.com/user-attachments/assets/0f1f193f-8e94-4044-a276-576bd7764fd0)
 Figure 4: Context engineering encompasses a variety of techniques and information sources [[2]](https://github.com/humanlayer/12-factor-agents/blob/main/content/factor-03-own-your-context-window.md).